Shift plan: Three-platoon schedules

 The most basic three-platoon schedule is a straight rotation of 24-hour shifts among three platoon groups.
 This rotation limits time off to 48 hours in a row, less than 66 hours off in a row most workers get each weekend.
 Workers on this schedule only get one short weekend off every three weeks.
 Twenty-four hours off-duty is also the minimum required to completely recover from a period of acute sleep deficit.

 Another option is known as a California roll, where some shifts will be close together but allow for several days off.
 This option gives a 96-hour break every 9th day, which is contiguous to the conventional weekend on two of nine weekends, with a third weekend providing a break that starts on Saturday morning.
 There is an opportunity to accumulate sleep debt over the three days of work, however this debt should be completely cleared over the four-day break.
 The nine-day rota that is repeated to fill the calendar.

 A firefighter will work 24 hours on, 24 off, 24 on, 24 off, 24 on, 96 hours (4 days) off.

 This rotation reduces the chronic sleep deficit accrued over the first two work days at the expense of a shorter long break.
 This schedule's long break coincides with a standard weekend exactly once every nine weeks.
-The four-day break could be retained by working a fourth day in the rotation - XOXOOXOXOOOO.
+The four-day break could be retained by working a fourth day in the rotation.

 A firefighter will work one day, off one, work one, off two, work one, off four days.

 A number of departments have investigated further work consolidation by allowing for a 48-hour work shift.
 Careful demand management would be required to avoid acute sleep deficit, however, firefighters should return to work fully recovered from the previous shift.